Bahrain - Data Protection Overview

 The Law sets a general prohibition on transferring personal data outside the Kingdom of Bahrain.
 However, there are exclusions to the general prohibition whereby the transfer of data outside Bahrain is allowed, these are as follows:

 - the Authority shall issue a statement published in the Official Gazette containing a list of countries and territories to which data transfers are permissible.
-The Authority will issue such a list after taking into consideration territories which have applicable data protection legislation and regulations that are deemed satisfactory to an extent which ensures to the Authority the adequacy of the protection provided by the laws and regulations of the said territories; and
+The Authority will issue such a list after taking into consideration territories that have applicable data protection legislation and regulations that are deemed satisfactory to an extent that ensures to the Authority the adequacy of the protection provided by the laws and regulations of the said territories; and

 The Law imposes further responsibilities and obligations on data controllers including keeping records of data processing activities and providing the Authority with an updated copy of the records once a month (in the absence of a DPO).